A logo of a casino chip

 This Dyop "personal research history" is anecdotal.
 However, all of the discoveries and research have been peer-review validated by academically trained optometry professors.
 Their research was also provided at NO charge due to their scientific curiosity and the potential of improving visual processes.
 The goal of the anecdotal research has been having those discoveries reproducible and simple enough so that they could be peer-review validated.
 The nature of the discoveries and the scientific validation has been stunning and delightful.

-The observations which followed over the next ten years are from discovering how and why that Snellen-generated overminus occurred.
+The observations which followed over the next ten years are from discovering how and why that consistent Snellen-generated overminus occurred.

 It is easy to detect an image which needs a more spherical lens power because it will appear blurry.
 It is more difficult to detect an image which has too much spherical power because the image will appear to be hyper-crisp.
 The advantage of a Dyop test versus static images is that the Dyop arc width diameter will reach a minimum when the combination of the optimum sphere, cylinder, and axis is achieved.